-Teaching Domain: Examples of Metrics Didactic teaching of students, trainees, and peers (e.g., lectures, continuing medical education courses, grand rounds, professional development programs, seminars, tutorials) Participation in courses and lectures at Weill Cornell and its affiliates Learner and/or peer evaluations of teaching Increasing involvement and responsibility over time Mentorship (e.g., mentor for medical student, graduate student, resident, clinical or postdoctoral research fellow or junior faculty projects; service as graduate student thesis advisor or committee member) Number of individuals trained.
-Publications with trainees Feedback from trainees, if available Clinical teaching (e.g., teaching in the clinic or hospital including bedside teaching, teaching in the operating room, preceptor in clinic) Quantified level of activity Evaluations by students, residents, fellows Administrative teaching leadership role (e.g., residency or fellowship co- director or director, course or seminar co- director or director) Evaluations and success of course(s) and or program(s) for which candidate was a leader.
-Participant enrollment in non-required courses for which the candidate was a leader.
+Teaching Domain:

+Didactic teaching of students, trainees, and peers (e.g., lectures, continuing medical education courses, grand rounds, professional development programs, seminars, tutorials)

+- Participation in courses and lectures at Weill Cornell and its affiliates - Learner and/or peer evaluations of teaching - Increasing involvement and responsibility over time

+Mentorship (e.g., mentor for medical student, graduate student, resident, clinical or postdoctoral research fellow or junior faculty projects; service as graduate student thesis advisor or committee member)

+- Number of individuals trained.

+- Publications with trainees

+- Feedback from trainees, if available

+Clinical teaching (e.g., teaching in the clinic or hospital including bedside teaching, teaching in the operating room, preceptor in clinic)

+- Quantified level of activity - Evaluations by students, residents, fellows

+Administrative teaching leadership role (e.g., residency or fellowship codirector or director, course or seminar codirector or director)

+- Evaluations and success of course(s) and or - program(s) for which candidate was a leader. - Participant enrollment in non-required courses for which the candidate was a leader.